 David Adjaye’s Ruby City

 Sir David Adjaye’s visionary sparkling crimson design for San Antonio’s newest museum creates yet another reason to venture to Texas.
-Open to the public this October and aptly named Ruby City, the museum is the architect’s first project in Texas, and is informed by art collector Linda Pace’s fanciful colored pencil sketch.
+Opening in October and aptly named Ruby City, the museum is the architect’s first project in Texas, and is informed by art collector Linda Pace’s fanciful colored pencil sketch.
 Keen to learn more about the design process and inspiration behind Ruby City, the 10,000 had the chance to spend a moment with David Adjaye.
 Our brief Q&A, below:

 This is the latest of many notable museum designs for Adjaye Associates.
 How does Ruby City differ to previous projects?

 Ruby City fits into a narrative that is incredibly important to me, making civic and social spaces that are about bringing in diverse constituents from the city and its visitors, a socially constructed architecture that can edify the community.
 When taking on this project, I could see the incredible opportunity it had to elevate the experience and give back to the city.

 Ruby City is your first project in Texas.
 Tell us about the design elements of the museum?